fieldsend/gecco_2017_staff_teaching_allocation/README.md

 https://doi.org/10.1145/3071178.3071230

-For (hopefully) obvious confidentiality reasons I won't be distributing the underlying data, however I'll be putting up the matlab implementation of NSGA-III and relevant cost functions as cleaned and properly documented
+For (hopefully) obvious confidentiality reasons I won't be distributing the underlying data, however this repo holds the matlab implementation of NSGA-III and relevant cost functions and specialised operators.